Stop Second Mortgage Foreclosure: 5 Expert Strategies to Save Your Home

 - Legal action: If unresolved, the lender may sue for a money judgment.

-- Collection: The lender can then pursue collection methods, including wage garnishment or liens on other property.
+- Collection: The lender may pursue methods such as wage garnishment or liens on other property.

 Assessing Your Financial Situation